vector-of-bool/vector-of-bool.github.io/_drafts/modules-doa.md

    insignificant.
 4. **Physical encapsulation** - Only entities which are explicitly declared as exported by a module will be visible to consumers.
-Non-exported entities within a module will not affect name lookup in other modules.
+Non-exported entities within a module will not affect name lookup in other modules (barring some possible strangeness with ADL.
+Long story...)
-5. **Modular interfaces** - The current module design enforces that for any given module, the entire public interface of that module is declared in a single TU called the "module-interface unit."
+5. **Modular interfaces** - The current module design enforces that for any given module, the entire public interface of that module is declared in a single TU called the "module-interface unit" (MIU).
 The implementation of subsets of the module interface may be defined in different TUs called "partitions."